The Gate Recovery Programme

 Do families need support even when a loved one is in recovery?

 Recovery can be a challenging time for families too.
 Even when your loved one has begun their treatment, you may still be carrying stress, anxiety, broken trust, or emotional exhaustion.
-The Gate Family Program offers support to help families process ther own experience, rebuild relationships, and learn how to support your loved one in a healthy, sustainable way—while also taking care of your own wellbeing.
+The Liberty Programme offers support to help families and close friends process ther own experience, rebuild relationships, and learn how to support themselves and loved one in a healthy, sustainable way.